 On the other hand, it doesn’t take long to notice that we LOVE our cars here in the U.S..
 And as a die-cast car collector and motorsports enthusiast, I absolutely get the hype.
 I hate to admit it but I find the large lifted trucks, V8 engines in the Kodiak, and roomy SUVs in most of the commercials during football games very impressive.
 I might even consider getting a RAM truck for myself.
 Diesel tuning is also a good option if you’re looking to improve your vehicle’s performance.

 Instead, my issue lies with the fact that in most of the U.S., the freedom to move around with ease and affordability is a privilege available only to car owners.
 Due to our highways and suburbs, the places where we live, work, play and study are strictly zoned apart from each other.
 As a result, much of American life revolves around the car, and what was once a luxury is now indispensable.
 A lot has been said about the effect of this on the environment and climate change, but I am more concerned with how car culture, while providing the illusion of ease and convenience, only serves to further isolate us from each other.
+If you’re exploring alternatives or looking to make a change, discussing options with a used car dealer in lansing could offer insights into more sustainable transportation choices.

 Something that makes college campuses really appealing is just how walkable they are.
 We get to live within walking distance of our classes, on-campus jobs, campus restaurants, healthcare and sports facilities and very importantly, our friends.
 Furthermore, if your college is in a city like Lancaster, you get to experience a walkable downtown with a produce market, coffee shops, restaurants and bookstores.
 Sadly, this highly integrated and socially cohesive style of living is not available to the majority of Americans (52% of U.S. households describe their neighborhoods as suburban and 21% describe their neighborhoods as rural).
 Most people can’t pop out to the shop for a few minutes, or take a stroll to the nearby bakery or roadside cafe, or meet up with friends at the town square or communal gardens.
 When you factor in the hour-plus daily commute to and from work, most people in the U.S. today lead highly individualized lives, where social connection requires real effort to achieve.